ginatrapani/isosceles/puphpet/puppet/modules/stdlib/README.markdown

  * Types
  * Providers

+> *Note:* As of version 3.7, Puppet Enterprise no longer includes the stdlib module.
+If you're running Puppet Enterprise, you should install the most recent release of stdlib for compatibility with Puppet modules.

 ##Setup

 Installing the stdlib module adds the functions, facts, and resources of this standard library to Puppet.

 ##Usage

 After you've installed stdlib, all of its functions, facts, and resources are available for module use or development.

 If you want to use a standardized set of run stages for Puppet, `include stdlib` in your manifest.

-##Reference
+## Reference

 ### Classes

 #### Public Classes